 My thrifting life took an uptick recently, when I found this lovely Early’s Witney Point trading blanket at my favourite thrift shop in Parksville, on Vancouver Island.

-It happened like this: I spotted the bright red blanket across the floor at SOS (short for Society of Organized Services) in Parksville, and I was making a beeline for it when another shopper scooped it off the rack.
-I followed him as he went through the checkout and out to the parking lot, where I said wistfully: “That sure is a beautiful blanket.”
+It happened like this: I spotted the bright red blanket across the floor at SOS (short for Society of Organized Services) in Parksville, and I was making a beeline for it when another shopper scooped it off the rack and paid $48 for it.
+I followed him out to the parking lot, where I said wistfully: “That sure is a beautiful blanket.”

 To my delight, he replied: “I’ll sell it to you for what I paid for it.
 I don’t want the darned thing anyway, but it was such a bargain I couldn’t pass it up!”
-So I gave him $49 cash and we both went away happy.
+So I gave him $49 cash and he made one dollar and we both went away happy!

-That’s more than I usually spend at the thrift shop, but this Early’s Witney Point blanket was made by an English company that originally supplied blankets to the Hudson Bay Company as early as the 1600s.
+That’s more than I usually spend in my thrifting life, but this Early’s Witney Point blanket was made by an English company that originally supplied blankets to the Hudson Bay Company as early as the 1600s.
 This one has four full points (black stripes along the edge) indicating its larger size and greater value.
 It looks great in the cowboy cabin we use as a bunkhouse in our yard.
+Read more: My Cowboy Cabin.

 * * * * *